head + heART

 They say it takes a village.
 That adage applies to both raising children and making theatre.
 What happens when one doesn't have a village?
 What resources are available?

 Be the village for us as we workshop two plays in their beginning stages that discuss postpartum mental health.
 Acclaimed playwright Brie Knight tells the story of The Baby, exploring what may have happened if Nina and Trigorin's baby had survived in Chekov's The Seagull.
-Nationally recognized playwright Julie Zaffarano's play Tapping at the Window follows the true story of Julie's grandmother who discovers a family secret--that her mother hadn't been dead all those years, but rather institutionalized.
+Nationally recognized playwright Julie Zaffarano's play Tapping at the Window was inspired by a true incident and explores the stigma of mental health and the anguish of family secrets.
 Both playwrights will discuss their process and will be present for a question and answer session after the readings.
 Looking for your own village?
 A representative from the Parent Artist Advocacy League (PAAL) will give a short presentation at the beginning of the workshop to discuss the resources that are available for those in the business.

 Saturday, August 6, 8 p.m.